Dara Axelrod Expressive Arts Network

 Expressive Arts Live!

 NAMI NJ hosted a phenomenal Expressive Arts Live! on June 22, 2008, a first time event that sought to harness the talents and enthusiasm of people with mental illness, their families and friends and provide a statewide platform to showcase their abilities.
-View video and pictures…
+View a video highlight of the event here.

 Michael Mack Show Inspired Many in New Jersey